zsiki/GeoEasy/doc/step_by_step.rst

 The loaded field-books can be opened in a window.
 Select **Edit/Observation** from the menu of the main window.
-In a cascading menu the name of the loaded datasets popup, in this case only *test1* is visible, select it.
-Fieldbook data are displayed in the default mask type.
+In a cascading menu the name of the loaded data sets popup, in this case only *test1* is visible, select it.
+Field-book data are displayed in the default mask type.

-.. note:: The mask name is used for dialog boxes containg tabular data.
+.. note:: The mask name is used for dialog boxes containing tabular data.
 This comes from the display masks which were used on old Leica instruments.

 .. figure:: images/fieldbook.png
 	:align: center